ordercloud-api/release-notes/2017/January/breaking-changes.md

     * Product belongs to a Catalog where `Catalog.Active` is `true`
     * Buyer is assigned to this Catalog

-- In addtion, *one* of the following must be true:
+- In addition, *one* of the following must be true:
     * In Buyer assignment to Catalog, `CatalogAssignment.ViewAllProducts` is `true`, **OR**
     * Product belongs to active Category in the catalog, Category is assigned to Buyer (or any Group the user is in), and `CategoryAssignment.ViewAllProducts` is `true`, **OR**
     * Product is assigned directly to Buyer (or any Group the user is in).